mateo500/web-bundler-from-zero/README.md

 * Source maps and much more!

-this example si for demostrative purposes only.
+this example is for demonstrative purposes only.